Yahya Ayyash

 Ayyash is celebrated by local Palestinian communities who have named streets and other locales in his honor.
+His name was also given to the rocket Ayyash-250 produced by Hamas.

 Early life

 Ayyash was born in Rafat on 6 March 1966, the eldest of three brothers.
-As a child, he was very pious, receiving an award from the Islamic Trust for his talent in memorizing the Quran.
+As a child, he received an award from the Islamic Trust for his talent in memorizing the Quran.

-As a boy, Ayyash showed a talent for electrical and mechanical work—repairing radios, television sets, and the like.
+As a boy, Ayyash's hobby was repairing radios and television sets.
 After graduating from high school in 1985, he entered Birzeit University in 1987.
-He received a bachelor of science degree in electrical engineering in 1991.
+He received a Bachelor of Science degree in electrical engineering in 1991.

 Described as "well educated, ambitious, and soft-spoken," Ayyash hailed from a relatively affluent family.
-Married, with one child, Ayyash had planned to study for a master's degree in Jordan, but was denied permission to do so by Israeli authorities.
-It was around this time he joined Hamas.
+He was married with one child.
+He planned to study for a master's degree in Jordan, but soon after being denied a student visa, he joined Hamas.

 Work for Hamas

 Ayyash built the bombs used in a number of Hamas suicide attacks: the Mehola Junction bombing, the Afula Bus massacre, the Hadera central station massacre, the Tel Aviv bus 5 massacre, the Egged bus 36 bombing, the Ramat Gan bus 20 bombing, and the Jerusalem bus 26 bombing.
 As part of a strategic alliance between Hamas and Palestinian Islamic Jihad, Ayyash built the bombs used by Islamic Jihad at the Beit Lid massacre.

-Because TNT and other high explosives were generally not available in the Palestinian territories (the West Bank and Gaza strip), Ayyash often used a combination of acetone and detergent, both commonly available household products.
-When combined, they form acetone peroxide, an explosive known as "Mother of Satan" for its instability.
+Unable to obtain TNT and other high explosives in the Palestinian territories, Ayyash used readily available household products such as a combination of acetone and detergent.
+When combined, these substances form acetone peroxide, an explosive known as "Mother of Satan" for its instability.